-3.3.1 Staff
+4.3 Faculty / Staff

-Any special strengths or other comments.
+Full time staff to student ratio.
+Teaching and research.
 Involvement of practitioners, specialist lecturers, etc on a part-time basis.
-Any points raised in the staff meeting which are not covered elsewhere in the report.
+Any special strengths or other comments raised in the meeting by staff which are not covered elsewhere in the report.